osezuaikekhua/summarist-app/README.md

 # Welcome to Summarist App!

-This is an E-Book website.
+Summarist is an E-Book website.
+You can read a variety of books or listen to the e-books.
 I created this website for the Frontend Simplified internship.

 ## ⚙️Functionalities: